HomeLatest NewsIndustryGoogle and Microsoft beat expectations with surge in profits, AI fuels growth

 Over half of Microsoft’s sales in the last quarter came from its cloud business, which relies on AI.
 Cloud sales grew by 21% compared to the previous year.
 Last week, Microsoft announced a $30 fee per user to enhance its Microsoft 365 product with AI, which increased its share price.

 Google’s parent company, Alphabet, also exceeded market expectations with its profits.
-Alphabet reported a Q2 net income of $18.7 billion and a total revenue of $74.6 billion.
+Alphabet reported a Q2 net income of $18.7 billion and a total of $74.6 billion.
 Alphabet shares rose over 6% following the earnings release, while Microsoft’s shares fell by over 3%.

 Advertisement